 The 2013 Wisconsin Film Festival is screening nine films from France and several films in French from other countries, including THE PIROGUE (from Senegal), and three films from Switzerland..
 C’est beaucoup!

-For the family, this list this year includes Le Tableau (76 min., animation, French with English subtitles), preceded by a German short film (20min., German with English subtitles).
-Read more about Le Tableau and see the official trailer below.
+For the family, this list this year includes Le Tableau (76 min., animation, French with English subtitles), preceded by a German short film (20min., German with English subtitles). what is a 3d render? read about it before enjoying the film.You can also read more about Le Tableau and and see the official trailer below.

 The films from France this year are:

 Les Dames en vacances: two exquisite featurettes — Le Marin masqué and Un Monde sans femmes — about women on vacation.

 Après mai (Something in the Air): a new film by Oliver Assayas, about youth living in the aftermath of May ’68

 Dans la maison: a psychological drama-thriller by Francois Ozon about a school teacher, her student, his essay and what she encourages him to do to comtinue writing.

 Naître père: a documentary about a gay Parisian couple who a baby from Waukesha, WI.

 Vous n’avez encore rien vu: a new film by Alain Resnais in which multiple generations of France’s greatest screen and stage actors have been gathered from beyond the grave by the recently deceased playwright, Antoine d’Anthac.